Kilcoo GAC: 21st century

-Kilcoo started the 2009 Down Senior Football Championship campaign with a tricky tie against local rivals Bryansford.
-After a hard-working display, Kilcoo came out on top winning 2–9 to 1–9.
+Kilcoo started the 2009 Down Senior Football Championship campaign with a game against local rivals Bryansford.
+Kilcoo came out on top winning 2–9 to 1–9.
 Next up was county champions Mayobridge in a waterlogged Hilltown pitch.
-Kilcoo went into this match as the underdog, and rallied in the last five minutes to come from six points down to win 1–10 to 1–8.
-The semi-final against Burren was very tense, but Kilcoo prevailed on a scoreline of 0–12 to 0–10, with goalkeeper Stephen Kane saving a penalty in the first half.
+Kilcoo, who went into this match as the underdog, rallied in the last five minutes to come from six points down to win 1–10 to 1–8.
+In the semi-final against Burren, Kilcoo prevailed on a scoreline of 0–12 to 0–10, with goalkeeper Stephen Kane saving a penalty in the first half.
 Kilcoo had reached a first senior final since 1948, and had the chance to bridge a 72-year gap when the club last won the title in 1937.
 Only Loughinisland stood in the way.
 Kilcoo settled in the second half and came out on top, leaving Loughinisland scoreless in the second half also.
-Final score 2–9 to 1–4.
-When the final whistle blew the whole Kilcoo crowd invaded the pitch with a sea of black and white in a scene that sparked wild celebrations.
+The final was score 2–9 to 1–4.
+When the final whistle blew, the Kilcoo supporters invaded the pitch in celebration.
 Captain Gerard McEvoy collected the Frank O'Hare Cup, while Anthony Devlin collected the Man of the Match award.
 The team arrived back home to Kilcoo that evening to heroes welcome in front of a large crowd who assembled in the village.

 The team then ventured into a first-ever Ulster Senior Club Football Championship campaign with a meeting against Donegal GAA club St Eunan's.
 Kilcoo won the game by a scoreline of 0–13 to 0–9.
 The next opponent was Derry GAA club The Loup.
-Kilcoo played extremely well but were unable to hold onto the lead, and the match ended Loup 1–12 Kilcoo 1–11.
-In November 2010, Kilcoo Minors retained their title as they overcame Rostrevor.
-Kilcoo were in a commanding position from the start and even laterally from Rostrevor's Caolan Mooney wasn't enough for Rostrevor.
-In the end, Kilcoo running out easy winners, to gain back-to-back titles.
+Kilcoo played well but were unable to hold onto the lead, and the match ended Loup 1–12 Kilcoo 1–11.
+In November 2010, Kilcoo Minors retained their title as they overcame Rostrevor to gain back-to-back titles.
 Kilcoo won the minor championship for the third consecutive year, beating Warrenpoint by a scoreline of 1–12 to 0–10, and the senior team also won the League, beating Mayobridge by a scoreline of 2–16 to 1–06.